n8n-io/n8n-docs/docs/integrations/builtin/trigger-nodes/n8n-nodes-base.postgrestrigger.md

 # Postgres trigger

-The Postgres trigger node allows you to respond to events in Postgres and integrate Postgres with other applications. n8n has built-in support responding to insert, update, and delete events
+Use the Postgres trigger node to respond to events in Postgres and integrate Postgres with other applications. n8n has built-in support responding to insert, update, and delete events

 !!! note "Credentials"
     You can find authentication information for this node [here](/integrations/builtin/credentials/postgres/).